GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/automation/docs/modules/automation/en.md

 These error logs are prepended with string `[Gato GraphQL]`.

+In addition, the complete GraphQL response for the automation (whether successful or not) is logged under file `wp-content/gatographql/logs/info.log`.

 ## Query Resolution Action

 When the GraphQL server resolves a query, it triggers the following action hooks with the GraphQL response: